jpace/glark/README.md

     Output only the first `NUM` matches in each file.

   * `-o` NUM expr1 expr2, `--or` NUM expr1 expr2, `--or`=NUM expr1 expr2:
-    Match either expressions.
+    Match either expression.
 See the `EXPRESSIONS` section for more information.

   * `( expr1 --or=NUM expr2 )`: